ish7o/ish7o/README.md

 ## Ish7o ✨

-- A guy who thinks too much about life (that's why I'm sometimes depressed)
+- I think too much about life
 - Neovim & Arch BTW 💜

-Hi, I'm ishto, a shy nerd, not keen on learning anything, it's just the curiosity that drives me.
-I know bits of go and python, might write rust if feeling smart.
-I just hang around, might read Arch Wiki for fun or act like I understand kernel code.
+Hi, I'm ishto, a shy nerd, not keen on learning anything, it's just the curiosity that drives me :3 I know bits of go and python, might write haskul if feeling smart.
+Might read Arch Wiki for fun or act like I understand kernel code.
 At least I'm not a web dev.

-Also irl known as Julian

 ### What I like
-- Code in Go, maybe Python, Rust if I'm feeling smart
+- Code (how did you not see that coming)
 - Configure Neovim (endlessly)
 - Read docs & manga
 - Mood based occasional artist